sramteke171/python-oop/readme.md

 * Bank accounts should be created with the `type` of account (like "savings" or "checking").
 * Each account should keep track of it's current `balance`.
+* Each account should start with a `balance` set to zero.
 * Each account should have access to a `deposit` and a `withdraw` method.
-* Each account should start with a `balance` set to zero.
-* return the amount withdrawn, for convenience
+  * `withdraw` should return the amount withdrawn

+  * `deposit` should return the new account balance after depositing

 Create a checking account and a savings account.
 Withdraw money from the savings account and deposit that amount into the checking account.

+Bonuses:
+1. Prevent withdrawing money if the balance will go negative.
-Bonus: start each account with an additional `overdraft_fees` property that starts at zero.
-If a call to `withdraw` ends with the `balance` below zero then `overdraft_fees` should be incremented by twenty.
+2. *Be more evil.* Comment out the conditional from the 1st bonus.
+Start each account with an additional `overdraft_fees` property that starts at zero.
+If a call to `withdraw` ends with the `balance` below zero then `overdraft_fees` should be incremented by ten billion.

 <details>
 <summary> Solution </summary>